 Know When to Brake

 Formula One cars are the fastest road-course racing cars in the world, because of their ability to achieve high speeds when cornering.
 So when Hamilton waits longer than his competition to brake into a turn, he gains a significant advantage.
 It takes the same courage to take things right up to the edge in your branding.
-At Station8, when we feel we’ve completed a project, we challenge ourselves and ask, “Is this just good enough…or could we take this a little further and make it even better?”
+As an ad agency, when we feel we’ve completed a project, we challenge ourselves and ask, “Is this just good enough…or could we take this a little further and make it even better?”

 Pushing yourself creatively just up to the limit – or more importantly, taking things further than the competition – is where brands excel.
 We’re always looking for ways to make everything we do a little better.
 We know this is how our clients approach their own work, so this is how we approach ours.

 It Doesn’t Mean Much Without Consistency to Back It Up